 We may here observe how wonderfully the Constitution of human Nature is adapted to move Compassion.
-Our Misery or Distress immediately appears in our Countenance, if we do not study to prevent it, and propagates some Pain to all Spectators; who from Observation, unimotive to Virtue.
+Our Misery or Distress immediately appears in our Countenance, if we do not study to prevent it, and propagates some Pain to all Spectators; who from Observation, universally understand the meaning of those dismal Airs.
+We mechanically send forth Shrieks and Groans upon any surprizing Apprehension of Evil; so that no regard to Decency can sometimes restrain them?
+58. This is the Voice of Nature, understood by all Nations, by which? all who are present are rous'd to our Assistance, and sometimes our injurious Enemy is made to relent.